mdlincoln/mdlincoln.github.io/index.md

 <img id="headshot" height="200" width="200" src="/assets/images-display/nga_headshot.jpg" alt="mlincoln headshot" />

-I am interested in the potential for computer-aided analysis of cultural datasets to help model long-term artistic trends in iconography, art markets, and social relations between artists in the early modern period.
+I am a data research specialist at the [Getty Research Institute](http://www.getty.edu/research/), where I use computer-aided analysis of cultural datasets to help model long-term trends in iconography, art markets, and the social relations between artists.

 I received my PhD in Art History at the [University of Maryland, College Park](http://arthistory.umd.edu/graduate-students/Matthew%20Lincoln).
 For my [dissertation](/dissertation) research, I use computational network analysis to explore the long-term changes in the organization of print designers, engravers, and publishers in the Netherlands between 1500--1700.